cvonfeldt/AWS-CyberDefenders-blue-team-Investigations/S3CredentialsHunt/README.md

 ### 5. From the previous question, you determined the attacker's access type; now, you need to figure out what resources the attacker has access to.
 What is the name of the role the attacker takes advantage of to escalate his privilege in the environment?

-In #3 we see CreateUser is one of the eventNames associated with the attacker IP, so we analyze this log to see what the name of the role is:
+In #3 we see CreateUser is one of the eventNames associated with the attacker IP, and we know creating a user would need to be done with escalated privileges, so we analyze this log to see what the name of the role is:

 ![Q5](screenshots/5.png)

-Here we see that the new user created by the attacker is "Sudo_DevOps"
+Here we see that the role taken advantage of is "Sudo_DevOps"

 **Answer: Sudo_DevOps**